Bibhav-11/Internship/README.md

 - **Project Overview**: The ERP system is a comprehensive software solution that integrates various business processes and functions, including inventory management, human resources, finance, and more.

-- **Technologies Used**: The project was implemented using [list the technologies, programming languages, or frameworks used].
+- **Technologies Used**: The project was implemented using C# .Net Console Application.

 - **Key Features**: